QuocMinh76/QuanLyKhachSanCNPM/README.md

 A hotel booking web application developed by a team of 3 using **Python Flask**.
 The system supports multiple user roles with distinct capabilities, including normal users, hotel employees, and administrators.

+## Finished product
+We used pythonanywhere to host the web application: https://hqminh.pythonanywhere.com/.

+However, the booking timeout system has been deactivate, as APScheduler has very limited supports by pythonanywhere.

 ## 🌐 Features

 ### 👤 Normal Users